TritonDataCenter/java-manta/README.md

 add it as a dependency to your Java project.

 ### Test Suite:
 By default, the test suite invokes the java manta client against the live manta service.
-In order to run the test suite, you must edit the test suite configuration parameters located in `./src/test/resources/testng.xml` to change the manta.accountName property to your account name for the manta service, and you must install the public key located at `./src/test/resources/manta-test_rsa.pub` into your account.
+In order to run the test suite, the account name used to access the manta service must be specified.
+This can be done by setting the MANTA_USER environment variable to the account name or specifying the account name as a TestNG configuration parameter named `manta.accountName` in the test suite configuration parameters located in `./src/test/resources/testng.xml`.
+The public key for testing located at `./src/test/resources/manta-test_rsa.pub` must also be installed into the joyent account that will access the manta service.
 The `testng.xml` file has other parameters that can be changed to point to a desired manta endpoint, as well as change the keys used to authenticate against the manta service.

+The test suite configuration file defines properties used to configure the manta client for testing.
+Each of these properties can be overridden with corresponding environment variables.

+* `manta.url` ( **MANTA_URL** )
+The URL of the manta service endpoint to test against
+* `manta.accountName` ( **MANTA_USER** )
+The account name used to access the manta service
+* `manta.test.key.fingerprint`: ( **MANTA_KEY_ID**)
+The fingerprint for the public key used to access the manta service.
+* `manta.test.key.private.filename` ( **MANTA_KEY_PATH** )
+The name of the file that will be searched in the classpath containing the private key content for the account used to access the manta service.

 If you want to skip running of the test suite, use the `-DskipTests` property.

 # Usage